cristianmtr/ku_machine_learning_course/README.md

 README

-My homework solutions for Machine Learning course at KU, Fall 2018.
+My homework solutions for Machine Learning course at KU (University of Copenhagen), Fall 2018.

 The code and reports are provided _as is_, for purposes of education, but with no guarantee of correctness.